csula/cs1222-spring-2018/notes/sql-aggregation.md

 It's important for students to know the table structure before students start to design any sort of query.
 You got to understand what the database is for first.

-A general rule to get all talbes:
+A general rule to get all tables:

 ```sql
 SHOW TABLES;